 Root canal therapy is necessary to completely remove the infected material from inside your tooth.
 We start by numbing the area to be treated so that you feel no discomfort.
 The dentist then makes a very tiny hole in the back of your tooth.
 This provides access to the inner portion of your tooth so that the infected material can be removed completely.

 Once the infection is removed, the inside of the root canal is thoroughly cleansed.
 The tooth is then sealed and filled for protection.
 It may be necessary to place a dental crown over the tooth to protect and strengthen it.

 How can you help me relax?

 We understand that root canals can cause anxiety for many people.
-Sedation can be very helpful in overcoming this fear, and our team is trained to use different sedation methods to help you relax during the procedure.
-One option is nitrous oxide sedation (laughing gas) that will help you feel very calm while we are treating your tooth.
+Sedation can be very helpful in overcoming this fear, and our team is trained to use oral conscious sedation to help you relax during the procedure.

 Please Contact Our Office for More Information

 Our Troy Dentist understands that you may be anxious about having a root canal.
 But it is very important that you get immediate care or you risk losing the tooth.
 Please contact our office so that we can answer your questions and provide the treatment you need.